Imago

 Tiger Woods’ TGL Season 2 debut

 Since Woods was likely not going to play any event on the PGA Tour ahead of the Masters 2026, the only chance he had to practice competitively was at the TGL Season 2’s 2nd finale on March 24, 2026.
 Kevin Kisner also believed the same.
-He even told him that if he plans to play at Augusta National, he has to play the finals because if he couldn’t walk the 30 yards at the SoFi Center, he could not play the Masters.
+He even said that if Woods plans to play at Augusta National, he has to play the finals because if he couldn’t walk the 30 yards at the SoFi Center, he could not play the Masters.

 Ironically, Tiger Woods did play the final round, and he replaced Kevin Kisner.
-The results weren’t that good, though.
-Woods’ team lost to the Los Angeles Golf Club with a devastating score of 9-2.
+The results weren’t that good, though, as Woods’ team lost to the Los Angeles Golf Club.

 “It felt great to be back with the guys tonight.
 Frustrated; we didn’t get it done,” the 5x Masters winner said at the press conference after the loss.

 While the event left the 50-year-old frustrated, he did say something positive.
 When the media asked him about his health, he said, “It was fine physically.”
-This means the major champion is at least in a good physical space, which could encourage him to play at the 2026 Masters.
+And almost everyone thought of the Masters in unison.

 Tiger Woods will certainly be there at Augusta National for the Champions Dinner.
 However, playing in the event is another thing.
 Until now, there have been only speculations, rumors, and hopes, but there’s no confirmation from the American professional or the Masters’ management team.